Denis5161/CodableValue/README.md

 ## How to Use
 The type must implement its own `Encodable` function.

-Declare a property wrapper on a type that you wish to use.
+Declare a property wrapper on a property that you wish to use.
 For example:
 ```swift
     @CodableValue(type: .image) var image: UIImage? = nil